World of Warcraft Horde vs Alliance – Do the Differences Really Matter?

 - Worgen: Take from different (scary) sources.
 This race gives you the chance to play as a werewolf.
 Therefore you get to pick between looking like an average human or a furious beast.
 You can begin the hunt within the walls of Gilneas City.

-Frequently Asked Questions about Alliance vs Horde
+Alliance vs Horde FAQs

-Who is the “good guy” between Alliance or Horde?
+Which is better, Alliance or Horde?

 Neither faction is good or bad in WoW.
 Both of them have their positive and negative moments.